-In warning the consumers, an alert lexicon (Shuy, 2008) is placed before the main text of the product warnings to catch the attention of the product users.
+An alert lexicon (Shuy, 2008) is placed before the main text of the product warnings to immediately caution the consumers.
 Global Harmonization Standards (2013) and ANSI (2002) recommend the terms DANGER, WARNING, and CAUTION to determine the degree of product hazards from highest to lowest.
-In identifying the degree of the hazard's gravity, ANSI (2002) designated three color-coded signal words to alert the consumers:
+The table below presents the signal words examined in the study.